-Figures 9 and 10 show, respectively, Abstract and Physical Universe class hierarchy.
-In the Abstract Universe, the classes have a few "subclass"-type relationships, because this kind of relationships has been used to indicate that entity on which the line ends is a particular type of the entity from which the line originates.
-In detail, the following subclasses have been individuated:
+Figure 9 and Figure 10 show, respectively, Abstract and Physical Universe class hierarchy.

+In the Abstract Universe the classes have a few "sub-class" type relationships, since this kind of relationships has been used to indicate that entity on which the line ends is a particular type of the entity from which the line originates.
+In detail, the following sub-class have been individuated:

-- Final State and Initial State are two peculiar States. - The Input is a peculiar Physical Variable. - The Effect is a particular Principle of Nature.
+- Final State and Initial State are two peculiar States - The Input is a peculiar Physical Variable - The Effect is a particular Principle of Nature